Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTERPRETABILITY AND ROBUSTNESS

-We present the results of numerical experiments for analyzing the robustness of NHF.
-The experiments consist in sampling a 2D Gaussian mixture with 9 modes (see figure \ref{fig:target}).
-Such toy example, similarly studied in \cite{Toth2020Hamiltonian}, is interesting in the sense that it will allow us to discuss various aspects, from memory usage to interpretability.
-Also, traditional generative models like GAN may suffer from mode-collapse problems even in simple multimodal 2D settings \cite{GANmodeCollapse}.
-It should be noted that we never observed such issue with NHF in all the experiments that have been conducted.
+We present the results of numerical experiments for sampling a 2D Gaussian mixture (9 equally-weighted Gaussians with same covariance matrix $0.5^2 I_2$) (see Figure~\ref{fig:target}).
+Such an example, similarly studied in \cite{Toth2020Hamiltonian}, enables us to understand important aspects of NHF, like sensitivity to the choice of hyperparameters and, more importantly, interpretability.
+Also, traditional generative models like GANs may suffer from mode-collapse problems even in simple multimodal 2D settings \citep{GANmodeCollapse}, mode-collapses which were never observed with NHF experiments.
+Additional details about the models and hyperparameters choice can be found in Appendix~\ref{subsec:expDetails2D}.
+A public version of the code is available on a Git repository \footnote{\url{https://plmlab.math.cnrs.fr/stoch-algo-phys/generative-models/fixed-kinetic-NHF/}}.

-In each model, $\mu$ and $\sigma$ are MLPs with size $(D,H,H,D)$.
-The energies are MLPs with size $(D,H,H,1)$, $D$ being the dimension of data, except for the fixed-kinetic version of NHF where $K$ is a fixed quadratic form.
-Models are trained on a 5,000 points dataset with minibatches of size 512.
-Weights and biases are optimized with Adam \cite{Adam}, setting the learning rate to $5\times10^{-4}$.